BOYS' BASKETBALL: Red Devils ride solid defensive effort to season-opening win

 The Red Devils held on for the 57-53 win despite some shaky free-throw shooting that left the door open for a game-tying 3-point attempt by Woodward sophomore Paul McMillan IV with 19 seconds remaining.
 McMillan’s shot was long and Tre Coleman hauled in the rebound.

-Coleman finished with 20 points, seven rebounds and had game-highs of four steals and three blocked shots as a strong team defensive effort held Woodward to 35 percent shooting.
+Coleman finished with 20 points, seven rebounds and had game-highs of four steals and three blocked shots, helping Jeff hold Woodward to 35 percent shooting.

 “We focused on coming out and defending because last year we tried to outscore teams more often than not,” Coleman said.
-“So this year, we’re focused on defensive rotations, guarding your man.
-Just really guarding the yard.”
+“So this year, we’re focused on defensive rotations [and] guarding your man — just really guarding the yard.”

-Coleman was pretty solid on the offensive end as well, shooting 6 for 8 from the field and 7 for 10 at the free-throw line for a team that shot 14 for 25 at the line.
+Coleman was pretty solid on the offensive end as well, shooting 6 for 8 from the field and 7 for 10 at the free-throw line for a team that was 14 for 25 there.
 His 3-point play on an up-and-under move sparked a 10-1 run that was, aside from a dominant first quarter, Jeff’s best stretch in the game.

-“I told them when I took the job, we’re going to defend,” Moore said.
-“If we don’t guard like we did for 75 percent of the game, it could be a different outcome out there.”
+“I told them when I took the job, 'We’re going to defend,'” Moore, Jeff's first-year coach, said.
+“If we don’t guard like we did for 75 percent of the game it could be a different outcome out there.”

 It might have been a different outcome had sophomore Will Lovings-Watts not come up with a couple big buckets in the final minutes.
 He got rebounding position and tipped in Franklin’s missed 3-pointer to end a 4:27 field-goal drought for the Red Devils.

-Coleman fed Lovings-Watts in the post and converted, extending Jeff’s lead to 51-46 with 1:25 to go for some much-needed breathing room.
+On the other end Coleman fed Lovings-Watts for a basket in the post, extending Jeff’s lead to 51-46 with 1:25 to go for some much-needed breathing room.

 “I was just trying to take whatever came to me, just taking shots that were open and not forcing anything,” Lovings-Watts said.